-That was the start of a pattern for Felix Dennis of being into markets early, forming productive partnerships and collaborations, being focused on what readers most want, always passionate but never slow to sell a much-loved asset if the price is right.
+That was the start of a pattern for Felix Dennis of being into markets early, forming productive partnerships, being focused on what readers most wanted, always passionate but never slow to sell a much-loved asset if the price is right.
 Another part of the pattern was a relentless enthusiasm for the American market, graveyard of many another UK company.
-Dennis’ success across the Atlantic started with Kung Fu Monthly when he teamed up with New Yorked-based Peter Godfrey and Robert Bartner, introduced by longtime friend and fellow 1960s refugee, Time Out founder Tony Elliott.
-In 1985, he launched Mac User - just 21 months after the world was introduced to the Apple Macintosh computer.
+Dennis’ success across the Atlantic started with Kung Fu Monthly when he teamed up with New Yorked-based Peter Godfrey and Robert Bartner, introduced by longtime friend and Time Out founder Tony Elliott.
+In 1985, he launched Mac User – just 21 months after the world was introduced to the Apple Macintosh computer.
 Within three years, Dennis had sold the magazine’s US and worldwide rights to Ziff Davis for a cool $23m.
 The buzz was getting louder.

 Meanwhile, he had continued his Anglo-American strategy by launching his own Computer Shopper in 1988 (same name, same formula as Ziff Davis’s winning US monthly).
 By the 1990s, the UK magazine was selling over 120,000 copies and regularly publishing issues of more than 500 pages, the majority of them ads (arguably, what the readers most wanted).